Skip to main content

 Create a Researcher Profile or Persistent Identifier

 Which profile site is right for me?
-Some researchers post profiles on multiple sites, but to select which which may be more relevant (and worthy of the time it takes for keeping the information current), consider the following factors:
+Some profile sites and personal identifiers (PIDs) may be more relevant (and worthy of the time it takes for keeping the information current) than others.
+Consider the following factors when selecting a profile or PID:

-- Discipline: where are scholars and researchers in your discipline frequently creating profiles?
-A humanities or social work researcher would get more visibility when creating profiles on sites used by his or her peers rather than sites for a STEM audience.
+- Discipline: where are scholars and researchers in your discipline creating profiles?
+A humanities or social work researcher may get more visibility when creating profiles on sites used by his or her peers rather than sites for a STEM audience.

 - Sharing Work: How do you want to share your work, and in what formats?
 By default, most for-profit academic publishers (e.g., Wiley, Taylor and Francis) do not allow sharing final copies of work they publish (although an author addendum could change this).
 Sharing links such as digital object identifiers (DOIs) or permanent URLs (PURLs) that lead to copies of work are, however, typically acceptable.